Ednut001/mini-web/README.md

   ```

 - For environment variables, you can create a `.env` file locally for development and set up the same variables in the Heroku or Render dashboard.

-Feel free to customize the README according to your specific project needs and repository details.